Skip to navigation Skip to main content

 Contents

-You maintain full control of the HTML.
+You maintain full control of markup.
 Use with <picture>, <img>, CSS background-image, or others!
-Works great to add width and height to your images!

 Published as @11ty/eleventy-img on npm.